minetest-mods-camp/arena_lib/DOCS.md

 ### 2.4 Spectate mode
 Every minigame has this mode enabled by default.
 As the name suggests, it allows people to spectate a match, and there are two ways to enter this mode: the first is by getting eliminated (`remove_player_from_arena` with `1` as a reason), while the other is through the very sign of the arena.
 In this last case, users just need to right-click the sign and press the "eye" button to be turned into spectators (a game must be in progress).
 While in this state, they can't interact in any way with the actual match: neither by hitting entities/blocks, nor by writing in chat.
 The latter, more precisely, is a separated chat that spectators and spectators only are able to read.
 Vice versa, they're not able to read the players one.
+By default, spectate mode allows to follow players, but it also allows modders to expand it to entities and (not currently implemented) areas.
+To do that, have a look at `arena_lib.add_spectable_target(...)`
 <br>

 ## 3. About the author(s)